 - JUMP Math professional development, and

 Only complete submissions will be reviewed and evaluated.
-A completed submission consists of 2 parts:
+A completed submission consists of two parts:

-Upon review of the teacher and school applications, JUMP Math will determine which schools will receive National Book Fund support.
+Upon review of the teacher and school applications, JUMP Math will determine which teachers will receive National Book Fund support.

 Benefits to Book Fund Awardees